top of page

 We are part of the nursery milk scheme and your child will be offered 1/3 pint of milk each day they attend nursery.
 We ask our parents to make a contribution to our healthy eating policy by providing fruit, vegetables and other healthy foods; this enhances the range we provide so the children can have a wider choice.

-What information should I expect whilst my child is at nursery?
+What information will I receive while my child is at nursery?

 • Online learning journal